 Our bus followed the coast for part of the drive.
 Then we passed through some scrubby forests and villages that were more modern than quaint.

-You can probably get to the ruins by bus or taxi if you want more flexibility than a tour allows.
+You can probably get to the ruins by bus or book a taxi for the day if you want more flexibility than a tour allows.
 There are bus stations in both Rhodes and Lindos, where you can probably catch a cab to the Acropolis.
 But I don’t know if you can find a guide on site.
 And ruins are more interesting when you have someone to tell you about them.

 There are 250 steps to the base of the Acropolis.
 They were very slipper or steep.
 It took us ten minutes to get from the entrance to the village to the top, and it felt like easy going compared to other walks we did on this trip.